dlcs/protagonist/docs/adr/0010-replace-maxunauthorised.md

 `maxWidth` applies to _all_ requests regardless of the region.
 It is not possible to make a request larger than this size, regardless of any other image property.

-The available values are:
-* `<= 0`: Orchestrator won't block requests for sizes that are larger than this.
-Restrictions may be applied by the downstream image server but from Orchestrator perspective it won't attempt to validate/restrict sizes.
+The handling of `maxWidth` is the same regardless of the image's `maxWidth`.
+If the image has a value `> 0` then that specific value is used, falling back to the system-default.

-* `> 1`: Orchestrator will check _all_ incoming size requests and will reject if they exceed this value.
+Orchestrator will check _all_ incoming image requests and will reject if they exceed the `maxWidth`.
 This may require looking up image dimensions and calculating resulting size (e.g. for `max`, `^max`, `pct:n` and `^pct:n` size parameters).
 Engine will use to determine which thumbnails to generate.

+> [!CAUTION]
+> The system-default `maxWidth` in Orchestrator will need to roughly align with the downstream image-server, e.g. `MAX_CVT` for IIPImage or `max_pixels` in Cantaloupe.
+>
+> This affords a layer of protection to prevent Orchestrator forwarding requests that could overwhelm downstream image-servers, with the additional benefit that it could avoid unnecessary orchestrations.
+>
+> We could remove the equivalent setting from downstream image-server and allow Orchestrator to manage the restriction alone but it still seems a safe option to maintain the 2nd layer of protection.

 #### [`openFullMax`](https://deploy-preview-2--dlcs-docs.netlify.app/api-doc/asset#openfullmax)